wimpysworld/antsy-alien-attack-pico/README.md

 4. pat 21 - 30
 5. pat 31 - 39
 6. pat 40 - 42
-7. pat 43 - 48  Use as Game Over
+7. pat 43 - 48  Use as Game Over (not enough instrument space)
 8. pat 49 - 55
-9. pat 56 - 61  Use for Asteroids
+9. pat 56 - 61  Use for Asteroids (not enough instrument space)

 ## Music patterns